NLog/NLog.github.io/_posts/2025-04-29-nlog-6-0-major-changes.md

 Use Layout for Log + MachineName + MaxMessageLength + MaxKilobytes

 ### NLog SimpleLayout Immutable
-NLog `SimpleLayout` have removed the setter-method for its `Text`-property.
+NLog `SimpleLayout` have removed the setter-method for its `Text`-property, and is now a sealed class.

 This is to simpilfy the NLog `SimpleLayout` API, and to make it clear that NLog will optimize based on the initial layout.